 How You Can Control Cookies

 Internet browsers typically accept cookies by default, but you can usually change this.
 Please note: changing your cookie settings will generally prevent all websites from using cookies, not just ours.
 Please also be aware that disabling cookies in your browser may impair the functionality of our site.

 Your rights on your personal information

 If we hold information about you, you can request to be provided with a copy of this and to have any inaccuracies corrected where necessary.
-A copy of this can be requested in person at our trading address, which is 71 Central St EC1V8AB, or over the telephone.
+A copy of this can be requested in writing, or in person at our trading address, which is 19-21 Featherstone St, London EC1Y 8SL, or over the telephone on 020 8050 5678.

 You can also request that your personal data be deleted, or that we stop using it, where it is no longer necessary.